nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 The process is refactored into these methods to avoid deep nesting of code to achieve clearer logical flow and more readability and easier debugging process.

+**Note**:
+Due to the different formats of storage for short answer questions and multiple choice questions, `addQuestionFromFile()` method actually serves as a multiuplexer of two helper method `addShortAnsFromFile()` and  `addMCQFromFile()`, each designed to add a short answer question and a multiple choice quesiton specifically.
+They also help to check if the question data stored is corrupted, and will increment the count of invalid data upon detecting a data corruption.

 ### Updating data

 The process of updating data is done in a similar fashion compared to that of loading data, but in the reverse order logically.

-Apart from the main `updateData` method, it involves the use of 2 other helper methods:
+Apart from the main `updateData()` method, it involves the use of 2 other helper methods:
 - `private void writeToFile(String filePath, String textToAdd, boolean toAppend)`
 - `private void storeQuestionToFile(Question question)`

-Upon exiting the program, the `Ui` class will call the `updateData` method and passing in the current `QuestionList` of the program.
-Within the method, the `writeToFile` helper method is first called to determine whether texts are to replace existing content of the file or to be appended at the back.
-Then, each question is stored in the appropriate format into the destination file using the method `storeQuestionToFile` which parses a `Question` object into the correct string format for storage.
+Upon exiting the program, the `Ui` class will call the `updateData()` method and passing in the current `QuestionList` of the program.
+Within the method, the `writeToFile()` helper method is first called to determine whether texts are to replace existing content of the file or to be appended at the back.
+Then, each question is stored in the appropriate format into the destination file using the method `storeQuestionToFile()` which parses a `Question` object into the correct string format for storage.

 ## UI Component